Application of one-step method to parameter estimation in ODE models: Theory for the one-step method

 where $w$ is an appropriate weight function, and $\parallel \cdot \parallel$ denotes the standard Euclidean norm.
 Hence, this approach bypasses the need to integrate the system numerically, and as a result the parameter estimates can be computed extremely quickly, especially when $F$ in \eqref{system} is linear in $\theta.$ Under regularity conditions \cite{gugushvili2012sqrt} show that this {\it smooth and match estimator} (SME) $\hat{\theta}_n$ has the $\sqrt{n}$-rate of convergence to $\theta$.
 By the general statistical theory, the $\sqrt{n}$-rate of convergence is in fact the best rate one can expect in the present context.
 This result thus puts the smooth and match method on a solid theoretical ground.

-Note that execution of this method does not require the knowledge of the initial values.
-However, it cannot be used to estimate initial values.
+Note that execution of this method does not require the knowledge of the initial values in \eqref{system}.
+However, it cannot be used to estimate them.
 If estimation of initial values is of interest, then once the estimator $\hat{\theta}_n$ is at hand, one may obtain an estimator $\hat\xi_n$ by minimizing with respect to $\xi$ the criterion

 Notice that this is a linear least squares optimization problem and hence is easy to execute.